Division of Social and Economic Sciences

 - DDRIG awards are designed to cover expenses such as travel to the research site, special equipment, and participation fees.

-- DRMS does not provide general stipends or cost-of-living support for DDRIG awards.
+- DRMS does not provide general stipends, tuition, or cost-of-living support for DDRIG awards.

 - Your DDRIG proposal's project desciption should be essentially a research design (statement of the research problem, literature review, hypotheses, research site, data to be collected, methods of analysis, and schedule).